PathoGenOmics-Lab/VIPERA/config/README.md

 Additionally, certain known issues arise when utilizing non-default temporary directories and Snakemake shadow directories.
-To address this issue, use the default temporary directory (e.g. `export TMPDIR=/tmp` in Linux machines) and specify the shadow prefix (`--shadow-prefix /tmp`) before executing the workflow.
+To address this issue, use the default temporary directory (e.g. `export TMPDIR=/tmp` in Linux machines) and specify the shadow prefix (`--shadow-prefix /tmp`) before executing the containerized workflow.